 Master of Natural Hazards and Risks in Structural Engineering

-Objectives and goals of the degree programme
+Objectives and goals of the degree program

-- In addition to strengthening their theoretical and scientific competence, students are able to develop skills in modelling, simulation and application of performance-based design, field work and laboratory investigations.
+In addition to strengthening their theoretical and scientific competence, students are able to develop skills in modelling, simulation and application of performance-based design, fieldwork and laboratory investigations.

-- In order to structure and reflect the complexity of the chain reactions inherent to natural hazards, this programme explores in detail various engineering disciplines and engineering-related areas of the natural sciences, social sciences and economics.
+In order to structure and reflect the complexity of the chain reactions inherent to natural hazards, this program explores in detail various engineering disciplines and engineering-related areas of the natural sciences, social sciences and economics.
 It examines the central role that structural engineering plays in reducing the impact of natural disasters.
 Furthermore, it focuses on the engineering methods that are used to assess and reduce the vulnerability of structures.